New SEND School in Warmley, BristoL

 Neptune School in Warmley is an independent, co-educational school which provides day placements for children and young people that challenge conventional mainstream provisions.

-The school caters for children and young people in key stage two and three who experience difficulties associated with social, emotional and mental health development, speech and language development, or who may have been exposed to trauma and/or adverse childhood experiences.
-Our students may also have additional developmental impairments, including autism that impact upon their emotional health and wellbeing and create barriers to learning.
+Neptune school provides education for children and young people in key stage 2-4 who have autism and associated social, emotional and mental health development needs that impact upon their emotional health and wellbeing and create barriers to learning.

 Neptune School is a diverse and dynamic community of dedicated staff members and individual, inspiring young people.
 We are driven to work collectively to grow as a school and to find new ways to learn and expand our horizons.